CrashPlan-Labs/crashplanCLI/docs/userguides/gettingstarted.md

 ### Red Hat Enterprise Linux

-To use Keyring to store the credentials you 2enter in the crashplan CLI, enter the following commands before installing.
+To use Keyring to store the credentials you 2enter in the CrashPlan CLI, enter the following commands before installing.
 ```bash
 yum -y install python-pip python3 dbus-python gnome-keyring libsecret dbus-x11
 pip3 install crashplancli